math5581/thesis/README.md

 2. SuperPoint and SuperGlue.
 `scripts/tracking_superpoint.py` contains the script to run the tracker with evaluation.
 The tracker is implmented in `utilities/tracker/tracker_superpoint.py`
 3. MOB combined with SuperPoint and SuperGlue `scripts/tracking.py` contains the script to run the tracker with evaluation.
-The tracker is implmented in `utilities/tracker/tracker_combined.py`
+The tracker is implemented in `utilities/tracker/tracker_combined.py`

 ## Getting Started
 The code is implemented in the Emily v.1.8.0, which maintains a stable docker environment for development.
 To run the full project, install [Emily](https://github.com/amboltio/emily-cli) (Release-V. 2.0.0 should be compatible).
 - Run `emily open thesis` to run the project.

 ### Using SuperPoint
-Git clone the two repositories from Magic Leap: [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) inside the `thesis`.
+Git clone the repositories from Magic Leap [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) inside the `thesis`.

 ### Evaluation
-In order to evaluate, download the MOT17 sequences from the MOTChallenge,
+In order to evaluate, git clone the official evaluation repository [TrackEval](https://github.com/JonathonLuiten/TrackEval) inside the `thesis`.
+Download the [MOT17 challenge](https://motchallenge.net/data/MOT17/) (or another desired) and setup the required paths in the tracking scripts.